cocos/cocos-docs/en/content-workflow/transform.md

 # Coordinate system and node transformation properties

 In the [Scene editor](../getting-started/basics/editor-panels/scene.md) and [Node and component](node-component.md) files, we introduced that we can change a node's display behaviour by using **change tools** and editing the node's properties in the **Properties** panel.
 We will learn more about the coordinate system of where the node is and the operating principles of the node's four transformation properties of Position, Rotation, Scale and Size in this section.
+The 3D node has some changes in the API usage of transform properties compared to the 2D node, as described in the [3D Node](../3d/3d-node.md) documentation.

 ## Cocos Creator coordinates system